mongodb/specifications/source/change-streams/change-streams.rst

 - If the ``ChangeStream`` has not received any changes, and ``resumeAfter`` is not specified, and the max wire version is >= ``7``:

     - The driver MUST execute the known aggregation command.
-    - The driver MUST specify the ``startAtOperationTime`` key set to the original timestamp from when the changestream was first created.
+    - The driver MUST specify the ``startAtOperationTime`` key set to the ``startAtOperationTime`` provided by the user or saved from the original aggregation.
     - The driver MUST NOT set a ``resumeAfter`` key.
     - In this case, the ``ChangeStream`` will return all changes that occurred after the specified ``startAtOperationTime``.
 - Else: